Tkb237/Shadow-Funds-Manager/README.md

 ### Installation and Execution (Without Maven/Gradle)

-* Information on installing, configuring, and running this program with an IDE is available on (Getting Started with JavaFX)[https://openjfx.io/openjfx-docs/]
+* Information on installing, configuring, and running this program with an IDE is available on [Getting Started with JavaFX](https://openjfx.io/openjfx-docs/)
+* To install bibliothek you can use IntelliJ
+  * `Project Structure -> Libraries ->` `+` `-> From Maven`
+    * Maven coordinates for JavaFX Web 21.0.3 `org.openjfx:javafx-web:21.0.3`
+    * Maven coordinates for JavaFX Controls 21.0.3 `org.openjfx:javafx-controls:21.0.3`
+    * Maven coordinates for Google VertexAI API 1.6.0  `com.google.cloud:google-cloud-vertexai:1.6.0`

 * Executable files stored in the folder `Releases`
 * Jar files stored in `out\artifacts\SFM_jar`